ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/event-driven2.md

 ```
 ## Add code to enable GIC

 Modify `hello.c` to enable the GIC and timer, and create a simple test.
-We can use `printf()` statements to follow execution flow.
+You can use `printf()` statements to follow execution flow.

 #### hello.c
 ```C